omegacen/conda-depgraph/README.rst

                     [inout [--distance=<DISTANCE>] <PACKAGE>]

 ``depgraph`` can  plot dependency graphs from either cached repository data, or from an existing Conda environment.
+The latter is the default behaviour.
 If the target environment is not specified via either ``--name`` or ``--prefix``, the current environment is used.

 The subcommands (``in``, ``out``, ``inout``) restrict the output to a subgraph of the full dependency graph of the environment.
 They can be arbitrarily nested.